hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 I am a *Software Engineer*.
 Just like that.
 I like to participate in sports in the weekends.
 I have 2 kids, with whom I like to investigate the forest when we have time.
 I like games, and am always in for a match of *foosball*.

-I tend to be allergic to bullshit, and like to give people autonomy in their work.
+I tend to be allergic to BS, and like to give people autonomy in their work.

 Also I love to cook and bake.
 I am not a chef, but it gives me zen.
 But when I grow up I want to be baker in my own bakery.
+My corona-hobby is baking sourdough bread.
+I started with my own starter and want to bake at least one bread a week (so far I am holding up).

 ### Personalia